 White Truffle Season (Tuber Magnatum Pico) is now CLOSED

 Autumn Black /Burgundy (Tuber Uncinatum) is now CLOSED

 Precious Black or Perigord (Tuber Melanosporum) Truffle season is now CLOSED

-Spring White or Bianchetto Truffle (Tuber Borchii Vitt.) season is now CLOSED
+Spring White or Bianchetto Truffle (Tuber Borchii Vitt.) season is now OPEN

 Min Order 100g Black - 50g White

 Please contact us for latest prices or more information on:

 Orders placed before 11.00 am are usually despatched the same day to arrive with you the next day.
 The truffles are shipped in special packaging to arrive in perfect condition.

 NB Ordering for the weekend: We strongly recommend ordering by 11.00am on Wednesday if you need the truffles for the weekend.
 This is our "better to be safe" policy because when transporting goods internationally, delays can sporadically occur.
 NB the truffles will still be in perfect condition at the weekend.